MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machine-reports.md

 - **For engine & platform updates**: the time client events were last received for up to date reports (“Signature Refresh time”) and Security Intelligence Publish Time (security intelligence VDMs are also used to determine engine & platform versions)
 - **For security intelligence updates**: the time client events were last received for up to date reports (“Signature Refresh time”), Security Intelligence Publish Time, and the last up-to-date status communicated from client

-For more information about the aforementioned terms, refer back to the section: [New Microsoft Defender Antivirus reporting terms](#new-microsoft-defender-antivirus-reporting-terms)
+For more information about the aforementioned terms, refer back to the section: [New Microsoft Defender Antivirus filter definitions](#new-microsoft-defender-antivirus-filter-definitions)

 > [!NOTE]
 >